 “Hope Walk” – this is the name of the very particular fashion show that was by refugees with the assistance of IFA Paris students.

 IFA stands for “International Fashion Academy” and the fashion school of Luxury and Design is true to its’ name.
-Indeed IFA Paris students assisted the Good Chance Theatre, a short-lived theatre coming from England – for this first fashion show of its’ kind.
+Indeed IFA Paris students assisted the Good Chance Theatre, a pop-up theatre coming from England – for this first fashion show of its’ kind.
 The idea behind it was simple: link the students of IFA Paris, who come from all parts of the world, to the refugees, mainly Africans, who are in a precarious situation in Paris.

 The result: a colourful fashion show, the “Hope Walk”, a collaboration running for a few weeks and of a perfect harmony between the IFA Paris’ students and the delighted refugees to create uniquely colourful and stylish garments.
 Another particularity: the garments created actually live their second life, they were made from used clothes, which were donated to the famous French charity organisation Emmaus (founded in Paris by Abbot Pierre in 1949).